Mike-Honey/covid-19-au-vaccinations/README.md

 The cases, deaths, tesing, vaccinations analyses were inspired by the visualisation design of [John Burn-Murdoch](https://twitter.com/jburnmurdoch), as featured in the [Financial Times](https://www.ft.com/content/fa4f248a-a476-491d-a5ce-f128360e9f24).

 The Cases, hospitalisation, ICU, deaths analysis was inspired by the visualisation design of [Louis Rossouw](https://twitter.com/lrossouw/status/1517260154491781123?s=20&t=VS_5aQlDK7yRLL0CuxQKAg).

+The Cases and hospitalisation vs CDC Community Levels analysis compares case and hospitalisation rates with [Community Levels set by the US CDC](https://www.cdc.gov/coronavirus/2019-ncov/science/community-levels.html).

+The first metric they look at is "Cases per 100,000 people for the past 7 days", being fewer than or more than 200.
+All regions of Australia have been well over that mark for the Omicron outbreak.
+So I'm focussing on the last 2 rows in the CDC table.

+Their next metric is Admissions per 100K (7-day total).
+Australia doesn't publish that data, but you can see from the first 2 charts on this OWID page the "in Hospital" numbers are a very close proxy, for the US and other comparable countries. https://ourworldindata.org/covid-hospitalizations

+The last CDC metric is % of staffed inpatient beds occupied.
+I don't have data on hand for that for Australia.
+But as Australia is well into the "High" zone on the first 2 indicators, and the CDC instruction is "Use the Highest Level that applies", that metric is not needed.

 ## Summary